AndreHolzer/Metapolish/README.md

-- ##### Interactive (GUI + error reporting)
+- ##### Full interactive track (GUI + progress log + full error reporting + code interaction possible)

   - Start RStudio and load/open the main analysis script ([MetaPLMA_main-anaylsis-script.R](scripts/MetaPLMA_main-anaylsis-script.R)) from the scripts folder
-  - Klick Source to start the analysis
+  - Klick Source to run the analysis

-  > **IMPORTANT**: Once the analysis has finished check progress log to see whether there were any errors.
+  > **IMPORTANT**: Once the analysis has finished check progress log and console to see whether there were any errors.

 #### **Data Output**

-A main output folder `<date>_GCSM-analysis-results` will be created under the select output directory which will include up to three output subfolder: `pdf2tsv` stores information that was extracted from from .pdf files (if input files where of this type), `plots` stores all plots generated, and `results` stores all matrixes containing retention time and response data for all sample.
+A main output folder `<date>_GCSM-analysis-results` will be created under the select output directory which will include up to three output subfolder: `pdf2tsv` stores information that was extracted from from .pdf files (if input files where of this type), `plots` stores all plots generated, and `peak_data` stores all matrixes containing retention time and response data for all sample.

-A final summary of the RT and Response data is stored in `<date>_GCSM-analysis-results/results/<date>_GCMS_analysis-results.xlsx`.
+A final summary of the RT and Response data is stored in `<date>_GCSM-analysis-results/peak_data/<date>_MetaPLMA_analysis-results_retention-times_all-files.xlsx.xlsx` and `<date>_GCSM-analysis-results/peak_data/<date>_MetaPLMA_analysis-results_response-data_all-files.xlsx.xlsx` .

-## Support & Help
+## Support

-If you have questions or suggestions, mail us at [andre.holzer.biotech@gmail.com](mailto:andre.holzer.biotech@gmail.com?subject=ATAC-Seq_pipeline), or file a [GitHub issue](https://github.com/AndreHolzer/GDatEx/issues).
+If you have questions or suggestions, email us at [andre.holzer.biotech@gmail.com](mailto:andre.holzer.biotech@gmail.com?subject=ATAC-Seq_pipeline), or file a [GitHub issue](https://github.com/AndreHolzer/MetaPLMA/issues).
 Please use issues to the GitHub repository for feature requests or bug reports.